mpsonntag/snippets/notes/teaching/Linux.md

 ## Job control

-Starting an application in the background and get the command line back can be done by using `&` after the command.
+Starting an application in the background and returning an active command line can be done by using `&` after the command.

     gedit &

 To see which jobs are running in the background of the shell, use `jobs`

-    # example of our above case
+    # example of the use case above
     jobs
     # would print
     [1]+  Running                 gedit &